Happy Thanksgiving: A Republic if you can keep it.

-It was exactly 400 years ago, in November of 1621, that something happened-some type of meal took place- between the English settlers and the Massasoit and others of the Wampanoag settlement of native Americans.
-The details of that shared meal in what would become Plymouth Massachusetts are fodder for contention and a variety of opinion.
-That fact has done little to unravel this uniquely American idea of annually giving thanks to our sovereign God-one that has persisted for four centuries.
+Something happened 402 years ago-some type of meal took place between the English settlers and the Massasoit and others of the Wampanoag settlement of native Americans.
+The details of that shared meal in what would become Plymouth Massachusetts are fodder for contention by pundits.
+That fact has done little to unravel this uniquely American idea of annually giving thanks to our sovereign God-one that has persisted for over four centuries.

 The pivotol role of the Indian Squanto or Tisquantum, in the survival of the Englishmen that first year is well-known.
 But the tale of his kidnapping as a boy in 1608 by English traders and subsequent return years later on another English ship can only be thought of as miraculous.